precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 #### Tapping Force Hold

+NOTE: This option has been replaced by `QUICK_TAP_TERM` in QMK.
+See https://docs.qmk.fm/#/ChangeLog/20230226?id=quick-tap-term for a quick overview of the breaking change.
+This section will be updated in the near future.

 The first in the list and an important tap hold setting for home row mods is `TAPPING_FORCE_HOLD`.

 Over the course of normal computer usage, you will switch back and forth between typing and triggering keyboard shortcuts.
 When the modifiers are on the home row, sooner or later, you will feel the need to press a home row key to type a letter and then pressing that same key in order to activate a modifier.
 However, the default behaviour for a quick tap followed by a hold is to auto-repeat the tapping function of the mod-tap.